holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/00_vscode_basics/lesson_plan.md

 ## Essential Questions

 - How much effort should I put into understanding the tools I'm using?

 ## Lesson Plan

+This lesson will run through the vscode IDE and explain particular parts of it that might be useful.

 ### Setup

+None

 ### Actual Lesson

 - Refresher
     - What is the turning test?
     - What are some signals of intelligence?